turnonline/cloud-run-micronaut/README.md

 # Cloud Run service skeleton based on the Micronaut framework

-This combination of technologies allows developers to create scalable and efficient microservices or serverless applications on the Cloud Run platform.
+This combination of technologies enables developers to create scalable and efficient microservices or serverless applications that run on Cloud Run.

 ## Packaging types of the Micronaut Maven Plugin